QUIC Throughput and Fairness over Dual Connectivity: Methodology

 \subsection{Dual connectivity testbed}

-Figure~\ref{fig:model} shows an overview of the testbed used for studying QUIC performance over DC.
-We used one machine to capture client-side behavior and performance, and one machine to capture server- and network-side effects.
-The two machines were connected via two network interface pairs, each supporting 10 Gbps full duplex.
-Hardware specifications are given in Table~\ref{tab:specs}. {We next describe the configurations used for our throughput and fairness tests, respectively, and our proxy implementation used to simulate DC and PDCP.}
+\revthree{Figure~\ref{fig:model} shows an overview of the testbed used for studying QUIC performance over DC. \revone{We}{At a high level, we} used one machine to capture client-side behavior and performance, and one machine to capture server- and network-side effects.
+The two machines were connected via two network interface pairs, each supporting 10 Gbps full duplex. \revone{Hardware}{The hardware} specifications are given in Table~\ref{tab:specs}.
+We next describe the configurations used for our throughput and fairness tests, respectively, and our proxy implementation used to simulate DC and PDCP.}{To evaluate the QUIC performance over DC, we used two machines in our evaluation framework: one machine to capture client-side behavior and performance, and one machine to capture server- and network-side effects.
+The two machines were connected via two network interface pairs (eno1 and eno2), each supporting 10 Gbps full duplex.
+To simulate different network conditions, tc in Linux was used to add extra delay, jitter, loss, and bandwidth limitations for each of the two links.}